 A: VITAC archives every offline caption and subtitle file that we produce.
 Captioning can be disrupted if you attempt to edit a captioned video.
 VITAC can “reformat,” or edit, your caption file at a highly discounted rate and redeliver the file to you.

 Q: Where have I seen VITAC’s captioning or subtitling work before?

 A: Check out some of the rave reviews we’ve received from our customers.

 Q: Who answers your realtime hotline?

-A: Our realtime production coordinators are by the phone 24/7 to field each and every phone call, whether it’s to fix a technical issue, or to help schedule your breaking emergency news or weather cut-in.
+A: Our realtime technical services coordinators are available by phone 24/7 to field each and every phone call, whether it’s to fix a technical issue, or to help schedule your breaking emergency news or weather cut-in.
 They’re all captioning experts, specially trained in our Standard Operating Procedures for quick troubleshooting.

 Q: How do you ensure accuracy in prerecorded captioning?